innovation-upstream/apeswap-frontend/README.md

 # 🍌 ApeSwap Frontend

-The `apeswap-frontend` repo is the primary frontend repository for [ApeSwap.Finance](https://apeswap.finance), which is a multichain DeFi Hub offering an accessible, transparent, and secure experience for everyone.
+The `apeswap-frontend` repo is the LEGACY frontend repository for ApeSwap.Finance, which is a multichain DeFi Hub offering an accessible, transparent, and secure experience for everyone.

 ## Contributions